 I equate this part of hiking to retirement.
 The peak is your party.
 You’ve put in 40 hard years of work, and now you get to enjoy your cake.
 Celebrate the moment — you’ve earned it.

 The trouble with the peak is that you can’t stay there — not when hiking and not in retirement.
 It’s temporary.
 So live it up for the time you’re there, but you do have to get down the mountain.

 Going Downhill is a Workout in Itself

 Now, you’ve got to make it back downhill.
 I hate climbing back down the mountain — it makes my legs burn!
 I do find that going down seems to go much quicker than going up, but it’s still tough.
 Plus, you don’t want to slip — going down doubles your odds of a slip and fall while hiking.

-I'd love to hear your thoughts?
+I’d love to hear your thoughts.
 Do you think my analogy holds up?
-Anything to add or do you disagree?
+Do you have anything to add, or do you disagree?

 P.S.
-Bonus points for anyone who can guess that mountain I hiked!
+Bonus points for anyone who can guess the name of that mountain I hiked!

 Robert Farrington is America’s Millennial Money Expert® and America’s Student Loan Debt Expert™, and the founder of The College Investor, a personal finance site dedicated to helping millennials escape student loan debt to start investing and building wealth for the future.
 You can learn more about him on the About Page, or on his personal site RobertFarrington.com.

 He regularly writes about investing, student loan debt, and general personal finance topics geared towards anyone wanting to earn more, get out of debt, and start building wealth for the future.